 In 2014, CDI formed a joint venture with Moyo Nuts & Seeds to develop the groundnut value chain and a modern, integrated, and efficient groundnut growing and processing operation in Malawi.
 The project seeks to initiate local production of quality seeds, production of quality commercial and edible product, and marketing of products locally, regionally, and internationally.
 Moyo is a joint-venture with Canon Garth Limited, a global leader in peanut breeding, handling, and marketing.

-In the first year of operation, Moyo trialed eight new varieties of groundnuts and purchased more than 600 tonnes of groundnut from smallholder farmers.
+In the first year of operation, Moyo Nuts & Seeds trialed eight new varieties of groundnuts and purchased more than 600 tons of groundnut from smallholder farmers.
 CDI field officers integrated groundnuts into their training for smallholder farmers, teaching improved climate-smart practices to increase production.